freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react-and-redux/use-provider-to-connect-redux-to-react.md

 </section>

 ## Instructions

 <section id='instructions'>

 The code editor now shows all your Redux and React code from the past several challenges.
-It includes the Redux store, actions, and the <code>DisplayMessages</code> component.
-The only new piece is the <code>AppWrapper</code> component at the bottom.
-Use this top level component to render the <code>Provider</code> from <code>ReactRedux</code>, and pass the Redux store as a prop.
-Then render the <code>DisplayMessages</code> component as a child.
+It includes the Redux store, actions, and the `DisplayMessages` component.
+The only new piece is the `AppWrapper` component at the bottom.
+Use this top level component to render the `Provider` from `ReactRedux`, and pass the Redux store as a prop.
+Then render the `DisplayMessages` component as a child.
 Once you are finished, you should see your React component rendered to the page.

-<strong>Note:</strong>&nbsp;React Redux is available as a global variable here, so you can access the Provider with dot notation.
-The code in the editor takes advantage of this and sets it to a constant <code>Provider</code> for you to use in the <code>AppWrapper</code> render method.
+**Note:** React Redux is available as a global variable here, so you can access the Provider with dot notation.
+The code in the editor takes advantage of this and sets it to a constant `Provider` for you to use in the `AppWrapper` render method.

 </section>

 ## Tests

 <section id='tests'>

 ```yml